saikpr/megadata-proposal/README.md

 # Benefits to Community (max 250 words)

 In Today's world, a lot of time is spent on nonproductive work such as organizing the data, metadata, etc. in directories and databases.
-But what is missed is that most of this job do not require any unique skill set, still they are done by highly trained professionals, who instead can be doing something productive with their time and return to society.
-But still given the privacy concerns, these professionals have to do these tasks.
+But what is missed, is that most of these jobs do not require any unique skill set, still they are done by highly trained professionals, who instead can be doing something productive with their time.
+But given the privacy concerns, these professionals have to do these tasks.

 What if we create an application and make it easily distributable and maintainable for the user to do some of these tasks.
 Time saved from these tasks can be better utilized in doing research.

 With me spending my summer to work on this problem, some researcher's time will be saved.
 Further, it will reduce the risk factor involved in the failure of privacy.

-I will be making it easier for the user to obtain a copy of the application which will be simple (one or two liner command) to get started and without much setup. (something on lines of: "wget -qO- https://get.megadata.<some-top-level-domain>/ | sh").
+I will be making it easier for the user to obtain a copy of the application which will be simple (one or two liner command) to get started without much setup. (something on lines of: "wget -qO- https://get.megadata.ml/ | sh").
 This deployment will be automated, using GitHub hooks to CI/CD and then uploading the script to a server.

 By Open-Sourcing the work, society will be motivated to reduce the time wasted on such mundane tasks.
 McGill EMC is using mEGAdata today, but by making it easier for others to access it, can be utilized by numerous other centers doing similar work.
 And this will also help McGill EMC as I will also be incorporating some new features in mEGAdata such as Assays Metadata Management, Sequencing runs metadata management, etc.